muskeg/short-url/IaC/gke/README.md

 scaling_max | gke&#46;tf | The maximum number of nodes used in autoscaling

 ## secrets.auto.tfvars.secret
 Contains "sensitive" variables.
-This file is encrypted using [git-secret](https://git-secret.io/) and is revealed during deployment to `secrets.auto.tfvars`.
+This file is encrypted using [git-secret](https://git-secret.io/).
+It is revealed during deployment to an automatically loaded variables file: `secrets.auto.tfvars`.
 Variable names | Described in | Description
 ------------ | ------------- | -------------
-region | vpcnetwork&#46;tf | Region where the cluster is deployed (ref: https://cloud.google.com/compute/docs/regions-zones).
-Only 1 region used at the moment gke_node_count | gke&#46;tf | The number of nodes to provision initially scaling_min | gke&#46;tf | The minimum number of nodes used in autoscaling
+project_id | vpcnetwork&#46;tf | The GCP project ID
+gke_username | gke&#46;tf | The GKE cluster's username
-scaling_max | gke&#46;tf | The maximum number of nodes used in autoscaling
+gke_password | gke&#46;tf | The GKE cluster's password